How to onboard new remote employees

-Onboarding your new remote employee is crucial.
+Onboarding, your new remote employee, is crucial.
 Broken onboarding processes can lead to decreased employee retention.
 Here is a quick guide on how to do proper onboarding for new employees.

 The first week should be chatting and not much actual work, more like training on what you do and how you do it.
-Get the new hire know the whole team, in and out.
+Get the new hire to know the whole team, in and out.
 Let the newbie attend irrelevant meetings if needed even if he’s a developer, let him enter the marketing calls.
 Have proper screen time for him and the team – not just mic but video.
-It is important for your current team and also for the new hire to know each other’s faces and remind yourself you are still humans and people who are working together, even if someone is on the other side of the planet.
+It is essential for your current team and also for the new hire to know each other’s faces and remind yourself you are still humans and people who are working together, even if someone is on the other side of the planet.

 After the get-along-week, flood the new hires with at least two different projects to work on.
 It keeps them busy and also shows the type of work they have to do in the long-term.
 Also, I know it sounds common sense but the first week was your last call to finalize the paperwork and the contract with the new hires.
 Agree to the terms, the payment, the perks, and benefits if there’s any and sign.
 Stick to the conditions – never be late with a fee, not even a day.
 Being late on a payment is genuinely demoralizing for in-office workers, but it is devastating on morale for distributed teams.
 It is an issue to leave a company if you are in-office and know everyone there personally.
 It is super easy to leave a company if you are online.
 Don’t be late, ever.